Trump Blasts Romney Over Impeachment Vote

 "I don't like people who use their faith as justification for doing what they know is wrong," Trump said Thursday at the National Prayer Breakfast, a typically apolitical event.

-That statement was a not-so-veiled reference to Romney, who said on the Senate floor ahead of his vote: "As a Senate-juror, I swore and oath, before God to exercise impartial justice."
+That statement was a not-so-veiled reference to Romney, who said on the Senate floor ahead of his vote: "As a Senate-juror, I swore an oath, before God to exercise impartial justice."

 Trump doubled down on his castigation of Romney during an East Room speech in which he declared victory.